1986 New Zealand National Party leadership election: Result

 The following table gives the voting results:

 Aftermath

 Bolger received a clear majority at the caucus meeting, with the support of Muldoon and his supporters.
 In return, Bolger promoted Muldoon to the front bench, and the former prime minister became National's spokesperson for foreign affairs.
 Gair was elected deputy leader at the meeting in preference to Ruth Richardson.
+Gair's majority was stated to have been decisive.
+Winston Peters was also nominated for deputy, but declined nomination.

 Coincidentally National announced a merger with the New Zealand Party the same day which was overshadowed in the media by news of the leadership change.

 National lost the 1987 election, but Bolger remained leader and became Prime Minister when the party won in 1990.